inha-leeyeon/Week04-Quiz2/README.md

   e.g. `(1x^2+4x+5=0)+(2x^2+0x+3=0)=3x^2+4x+8=0`
 - Output `the difference between two quadratic equations in the form of a quadratic equation` on the 8th line.
   e.g. `(1x^2+4x+5=0)-(2x^2+0x+3=0)=-1x^2+4x+2=0`
-- `No spaces are left between output contents.`
+- `No spaces are left between contents of quadratic equation.`

 <br/>